 Breaking: APC Postpones Governorship Primaries in 2 Northern States

-• The APC has announced the postponement of its governorship primary elections in two major northern states ahead of the 2027 general elections
+• The APC announced the postponement of its governorship primaries in two major northern states ahead of the 2027 general elections

-• Felix Morka, the spokesperson of the APC, also announced that the elections in the two states have been rescheduled for Friday, May 22
+• Felix Morka, the spokesperson of the APC, also announced that the elections in the two states were rescheduled for Friday, May 22

-• The party also announced that the State House of Assembly primary election for Maradun I and Maradun II constituencies in Zamfara state has been rescheduled for Saturday, May 23
+• The party also announced that the State House of Assembly primary election for Maradun I and Maradun II had been rescheduled

-The ruling All Progressives Congress (APC) has announced the postponement of its governorship primary elections in Bauchi and Kwara states in the northern part of Nigeria, and rescheduled the poll to Friday, May 22, 2026.
+The ruling All Progressives Congress (APC) has announced the postponement of its governorship primary elections in Bauchi and Kwara states in the northern part of Nigeria and rescheduled the poll for Friday, May 22, 2026.

-At the same time, the ruling party announced the rescheduling of the state House of Assembly primary elections for Maradun I and Maradun II constituencies in Zamfara State to Sunday, May 24, 2026.
+At the same time, the ruling Nigerian party announced the rescheduling of the State House of Assembly primary elections for Maradun I and Maradun II constituencies in Zamfara State to Sunday, May 24, 2026.

 The APC has announced the cancellation of its governorship primary elections in two states in the north, which are Bauchi and Kwara states.

-APC reschedules primary elections in Bauchi and Kwara Photo Credit: @OfficialAPCNg
+The APC reschedules its primary elections in Bauchi and Kwara, and the State House of Assembly primary elections for Maradun I and Maradun II in Zamfara.
+Photo Credit: @OfficialAPCNg

 Source: Twitter

-The development was announced in a statement by Felix Morka, the spokesperson of the party, adding that the change was approved by the APC National Working Committee (NWC) following wide consultations with relevant stakeholders.
+The development was announced on X in a statement by Felix Morka, the spokesperson of the party, who added that the change was approved by the APC National Working Committee (NWC) following wide consultations with relevant stakeholders.

 Read also